PlakarKorp/handbook/guidelines.md

 Follow a proactive approach to identifying and fixing potential security issues.

-By following these guidelines, Plakar will maintain a clean, secure, and technically superior codebase, promoting transparency, collaboration, and excellence across all development efforts.
+By following these guidelines, Plakar will maintain a clean, secure, and technically advanced codebase, promoting transparency, collaboration, and excellence across all development efforts.